Toronto Island ferries: History

 In October 2012, Toronto City Council decided that funds should be set aside to replace Thomas Rennie and her two fleet-mates with new vessels.

 In January 2022, the city proposed that the new ferries be all electric and recommended the build be awarded to Concept Naval Experts Maritimes Inc. of Quebec.
 Of the 5 ferries serving the Toronto Islands from the Jack Layton Ferry Terminal, the proposal would replace the Ongiara, the William Inglis, the Sam McBride and the Thomas Rennie but not the Trillium, a heritage vessel.
 All 5 vessels are between 50 and 100 years old.
 Vessel replacement would occur over 15 years.

 On August 20, 2022, ferry Sam McBride hit the mainland dock at the Jack Layton Terminal, resulting in the injury of 12 passengers.
+An investigation into the crash by The Transportation Safety Board of Canada released in 2024 said its investigation found a number of issues, particularly around passenger safety and emergency preparedness.
+It discovered that Toronto had no written procedures for ferry docking speed.

 Docks

 With the exception of the Jack Layton Ferry Terminal, no other docks are enclosed and consist merely of a series of metal fences and ramps.